ElBrewster/tailwind-cheat-sheet/README.md

 ## What's this?

 This Vite app is a quick mock-up so my friends can quickly style SPAs with Tailwind.
 I found the docs a bit frustrating to navigate and decided a shortcut would be great.
-The important bits are this README and the example ` src/App.jsx`.
+The important bits are this README, the example ` src/App.jsx`, and `tailwind.config.ts`.
 Feel free to beg, borrow, or steal any of it 😊.

 And if you know a cool way to stack linear-gradients in Tailwind please @me.